Pontiac parishioners take faith to the world during Corpus Christi procession

 Singing eucharistic hymns as they walked, an estimated 250 people stopped at four devotional altars for a brief reflection and took time for adoration.
 Then they returned to St. Mary Church for Benediction.

-They were among Catholic parishes around the Diocese of Peoria, as well as the world, that celebrated the feast day on June 19 with Corpus Christi processions and celebrations.
+They were among Catholic parishes around the Diocese of Peoria, as well as the world, that celebrated the feast day with Corpus Christi processions and celebrations.
 In the United States, it marked the beginning of a National Eucharistic Revival that is to last three years and culminate with a National Eucharistic Congress in Indianapolis in July 2024.

 “How wonderful that the year that we were finally able to do it is with the eucharistic revival,” she told The Catholic Post.